 1. ClassLink Management Console -> Single Sign-On ->QuickCard Management -> Windows Setup.

 2. Click the Edit button for your domain.

 3. Click the blue refresh button to generate an API key, if one has not already been generated.
 Copy the API key, as it will be needed later on in the Windows setup.

-For Windows Username and Password, you have two options:
+For Windows Username and Password, you have three options:

-If the users that will be using this feature have logged into the OneClick system previously, then you will want to select OneClick Username and OneClick Password.
+If the users that will be using this feature have logged into the OneClick system previously, then you will want to select LaunchPad Username and LaunchPad Password.

 Use the Custom option if you wish to set all users to log into Windows with a single username and password.

 To install the QuickCards Agent onto a single machine, you'll need your Tenant API key from the ClassLink Management Console.

 1. Download the .MSI package to your desired location.

 2. Run the .MSI package and input your API Key when prompted.